 The anti-dsDNA (anti-double stranded DNA) antibody test is a blood test that looks for antibodies to double stranded DNA.

-The anti-dsDNA antibody test is a very specific test for Systemic Lupus Erythematosus (SLE).
-That’s because Anti-dsDNA antibodies aren’t found in any other autoimmune disorders other than SLE.
+The anti-dsDNA antibody test is a very specific test for Systemic Lupus Erythematosus (SLE) because Anti-dsDNA antibodies aren’t found in any other autoimmune disorders.

 Science Behind this Test